YasoJan/Survey-Form/README.md

 Link to the original site: https://survey-form.freecodecamp.rocks

-Below are the screenshots of the original site and the cloned version.
+Below are the screenshots of the original site and the cloned version I created.
 </p>